This website provides information for general purposes only.Read our full disclaimer

 What to look for:

 Confirm the lock-up period and whether it aligns with your Golden Visa timeline.
-Some closed-ended funds have maturities of 8 to 10 years, which extends well beyond the minimum residency period.
-Others allow redemption windows after the fifth year.
+Some closed-ended funds have maturities of 8 to 10 years, which extends well beyond the minimum investment period.
+Others allow redemption windows after a stated holding period.
 The difference matters significantly for capital planning.

 Understand redemption frequency and notice periods.
 Some funds permit quarterly redemptions with 90 days' notice; others offer annual windows only.
 Check whether gate provisions exist — mechanisms that allow the fund to limit total redemptions in any given period if outflows exceed a threshold.

 Look for early redemption penalties.
-Some funds impose exit fees if investors redeem before a specified date, which may or may not coincide with the citizenship eligibility window.
+Some funds impose exit fees if investors redeem before a specified date, which may or may not coincide with your residence, permanent-residence, or nationality timeline.

 Clarify what happens at fund maturity.
 Is there an automatic liquidation and distribution?
 Can the manager extend the fund term unilaterally, or does it require an investor vote?
 What is the process if assets have not been fully realised by the maturity date?